Jhgomez/redes2/Commands.md

 * **configure trunk connections between switches**: This configuration has to be performed on all sides of a connection from switch to switch, if there is A connected to B, both A and B has to do this, also if there is A to C, A and C have to configure its trunk connection.
 Remember trunk are connections  switch to switch or switch to router or switch ot server and access is switch to computer, first run **interface fastethernet** followed by the port# that has a connection to a switch, then **switch mode trunk** and then **switchport trunk native vlan [vlan#]**
 * **show interface trunk | sh interface trunk**: shows a list of trunk connections in this node

+* **Select a range**: We configuring interfaces we can use the word range to configure a range of interfaces, for exampe **interface range fastethernet 0/x-y**

 note that some of the configurations done by the previous commands like setting passwords at login and at access to config mode can be automated using a manager that will deoploy these configurations through an image

 * **More commands to configure a trunk connections in a port(s)**: **interface fastethernet [port#]**, **switchport mode trunk**, **switchport trunk allowed vlan [all/vlan#]**